Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #5: Control your IBS pain, colics, and diarrhea.

-Simply, your brain associates food intake with IBS pain, this will result in anorexia.
-In severe forms, this behavior can progress to a real eating disorder (ARFID).
+, your brain associates food intake with IBS pain, which will result in anorexia.
+In severe forms, this behavior can progress into a real eating disorder (ARFID).

 So…